Perry County, Tennessee

 (5) We understand the medical issues involved in your case.
 We have a nurse on staff full-time to assist with these issues.

 Types of Cases We Handle in Perry County

-We handle all types of personal injury and wrongful death cases including medical malpractice cases, brain injury cases, slip and fall accidents, dog bite cases, farm equipment accidents, towing-related accidents, construction accidents, drowning and near-drowning accidents, boating accidents, defective product cases, carbon-monoxide poisoning cases, jet ski accidents, bicycle accidents, burn injury cases, eye injury cases, nursing home abuse and neglect cases, food poisoning cases, golf cart accidents, sexual abuse cases, liquor liablity cases and many others.
+We handle all types of personal injury and wrongful death cases including medical malpractice cases, brain injury cases, slip and fall accidents, dog bite cases, farm equipment accidents, towing-related accidents, construction accidents, drowning and near-drowning accidents, boating accidents, defective product cases, carbon-monoxide poisoning cases, jet ski accidents, bicycle accidents, burn injury cases, eye injury cases, nursing home abuse and neglect cases, food poisoning cases, golf cart accidents, sexual abuse cases, liquor liablity cases, uninsured and underinsured motorist claims and many others.